METAPHYSICAL MATERIALISM IN DIGITAL AGE: THE INTERSECTION OF SOCIAL MEDIA, ECONOMIC UNCERTAINTY, AND TALISMANIC EWOM CONSUMPTION AMONG THAI MILLENNIAL

 DOI:

-This empirical investigation examines the multifaceted sociocultural determinants that shape the acquisition and metaphysical beliefs surrounding talismanic objects among members of the millennial cohort.
-Employing qualitative methodological frameworks, this research synthesizes rich ethnographic data to elucidate the complex interplay between digital socialization, consumer behavior, and supernatural belief systems in contemporary Thai society.
-Through rigorous content analysis, the study reveals the profound impact of virtual communities and social media ecosystems in cultivating and disseminating paranormal beliefs, subsequently influencing electronic word-of-mouth dynamics and consumption patterns of apotropaic artifacts.
-The findings illuminate how economic intersects with traditional belief systems, manifesting in the increasing prevalence of talismanic consumption among Thai youth, thereby offering insights into the persistence and transformation of supernatural materialism within the context of late-stage capitalism and digital modernity.
-Furthermore, this research contributes to the scholarly discourse on the intersection of traditional belief systems and contemporary consumer culture, particularly within the context of emerging digital spheres of influence.
+This study examines sociocultural determinants of talismanic acquisition and metaphysical beliefs.
+Using qualitative methodological frameworks, this investigation synthesizes rich ethnographic data to explain the complex interrelationships between digital socialization, consumer behavior, and supernatural belief systems in contemporary Thai society.
+The research makes use of rigorous content analysis to show the profound impact that virtual communities and social media ecosystems have had on cultivating and disseminating paranormal beliefs which consequently also steered electronic word-of-mouth dynamics as well as consumption patterns for apotropaic artifacts.
+The findings highlight the relationship between economics and traditional belief systems as evident in a rise in talismanic consumption among Thai youth thereby providing an insight into how supernatural materialism persists but at the same time transforms under late-stage capitalism and digital modernity.
+Furthermore, this paper adds value to academic discourse about the meeting grounds of traditional belief patterns as well as modern customer culture with particular reference to emerging digital spheres.

 Downloads